Pathways in Education Program | College of Education

 What financial assistance does the Pathways in Education Program provide?

-The Pathways in Education Program provides successful candidates with tuition scholarships ranging between $2,500 and $15,000to attend Bushnell University, University of Oregon, Pacific University or Lane Community College.
+The Pathways in Education Program provides successful candidates with tuition scholarships ranging between $2,500 and $15,000to attend Pacific University or another participating institution.
 Scholarships are paid directly to the attending college on a per term basis dependent on successful completion of each term, maintaining at least a 3.0 GPA, and making adequate progress toward licensure.

 Plan and pay for college?